 Place the labeled airtight containers in the refrigerator as soon as possible.
 The optimal temperature for storing cooked vegetables is between 34°F (1°C) and 40°F (4°C).

-See also How to cook beef afritada
+See also How long to cook black beans in pressure cooker

 5. Avoid Overpacking